Racemuis/OnlineOptimization/README.md

 $$y(x) = f(x) + \mathcal{N}(0, \varepsilon)$$

 where $y(x)$ is the evaluated value for the parameters $x$, and $\varepsilon$ is the unknown variance of the (normally) distributed noise that is superimposed on our objective function $f(x)$.
 If $f(x)$ is expensive to evaluate, we wish to make the search for the optimal values of $x$ as effective as possible.
 To that end, (different variations) of **Bayesian optimization** and **evolutionary computing** have been proposed.

-_Currently, this code base merely provides support for Bayesian optimization techniques.
-Evolutionary algorithms will be added if time allows it._

 ### Optimization pipeline
 The Bayesian optimization algorithm consists out of two main components: